Dessert: Custards

 Phirni and Kheer are two of the most popular puddings in the Indian subcontinent.

 These kinds of desserts usually include a thickened dairy base.
 Custards are cooked and thickened with eggs.
 Baked custards include crème brûlée and flan.
 They are often used as ingredients in other desserts, for instance as a filling for pastries or pies.

+Custards can also be served soft like found in crème anglaise, or can be served firmly by baking or chilling.
+Their texture depends on the controlled heating of eggs and diary, because expressive heat can cause the proteins to overcoagulate and create a curdled texture.